github/relative-time-element/README.md

 $ npm install @github/time-elements
 ```

-This element uses the `Intl.DateTimeFormat` APIs, which are supported by all modern JS engines.
-If you need to support an older browser, you may need to introduce a polyfill for `Intl.DateTimeFormat`.
+This element uses the `Intl.DateTimeFormat` & `Intl.RelativeTimeFormat` APIs, which are supported by all modern JS engines.
+If you need to support an older browser, you may need to introduce a polyfill for `Intl.DateTimeFormat` & `Intl.RelativeTimeFormat`.

 ## Usage